MicrosoftDocs/msteams-docs/msteams-platform/get-started/get-started-nodejs.md

 ### Update the app manifest and reload the app in teams

 After testing the bot, you should update the bot id in the app manifest file.
-Update the `botId` property in the manifest file.
+Update the `"botId"` property in the manifest file.
 See below:

 [!code-json[Manifest file](~/../_msteams-samples-hello-world-nodejs/src/manifest.json#L41-L49)]